Settings

 5. Watch the reasoning model space. o3, DeepSeek R1, and their successors are changing what's possible with AI.
 Pricing for reasoning tokens is dropping fast.

-Stay flexible: lemondata.cc gives you one API key for 300+ models across every major provider.
-Switch models without changing code.
+Stay flexible: LemonData gives you one API key for 300+ models across major providers.
+Switch models without changing code, then use the pricing comparison to decide where your next optimization effort belongs.

 Share: